 To eliminate Inlog Optimizer potentially unwanted application our malware researchers recommend scanning your computer with Spyhunter.

-There are many apps that can be found in download or installation setups of other software.
-Some more examples are Xtron System Care, One Click Speedup, Auto PC Speedup.
-These might be legitimate apps, however, we do not recommend to trust bundled apps, especially if they are categorized as browser hijackers or adware.
+Many apps can be found in download or installation setups of other software.
+Some examples are Xtron System Care, One Click Speedup, and Auto PC Speedup.
+These may seem to be legitimate, however, do not trust bundled apps, especially if they are categorized as browser hijackers or adware.

 How did potentially unwanted applications install on my computer?

-When developers bundle apps into setups, they usually hide information about this in "Custom", "Advanced", "Manual" and other similar sections.
-In other words, information about included PUAs is not exposed properly.
-Typically, unwanted downloads and installations happen when people leave all the aforementioned settings unchanged.
-In other cases it happens when they click intrusive advertisements.
-There are many deceptive ads that, if clicked, execute scripts designed to download/install various unwanted applications.
+When developers bundle apps into set-ups, they usually hide information relating to this in "Custom", "Advanced", "Manual" and other similar sections.
+Therefore, information about included PUAs is not properly disclosed.
+Unwanted downloads and installations often happen when people leave the settings unchanged.
+In other cases, it happens when they click intrusive advertisements, which then execute scripts designed to download/install unwanted applications.

 How to avoid installation of potentially unwanted applications?

 Download all programs (especially if they are free) from official, legitimate websites.
-We recommend to avoid using third party software downloaders, installers, Peer-to-Peer networks like torrent clients, eMule and other similar channels to download or install software.
-Furthermore, no download or installation setup should completed without checking its "Advanced", Custom" and other settings.
-It is important not to allow for PUAs to be downloaded or installed together with other, desired software.
-Moreover, we advise not to click various ads, especially if they are displayed on questionable pages.
-They open other untrustworthy websites or even cause unwanted downloads, installations.
-If a browser opens unreliable pages or shows intrusive ads, then we recommend to see what are the apps (plug-ins, add-ons and extensions) installed on it and to remove all unwanted or unknown entries.
-Moreover, we advise to see if there are any unwanted programs installed on the operating system too.
+Avoid using third party software downloaders, installers, Peer-to-Peer networks such as torrent clients, eMule and other similar channels to download or install software.
+Do not complete any download or installation setup without checking the "Advanced", Custom", and other settings.
+Do not allow PUAs to be downloaded or installed with other, regular software.
+Do not click ads, especially if they are displayed on dubious web pages.
+They can open other untrustworthy websites or even cause unwanted downloads and installations.
+If a browser opens dubious web pages or shows intrusive ads, check apps (plug-ins, add-ons, and extensions) installed on the browser and remove all unwanted or unknown entries.
+Also check for unwanted programs installed on the operating system.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.